The Enablers in Depth

 Legal:

-The judge in _AFL-CIO vs. OPM_ examined Greg Hogan on the stand and asked if he had followed the principle of least privilege in awarding access to DOGE.
-She seemed to be leaning towards a issuing a preliminary injunction against DOGE's "chaotic" access to systems at OPM.
+The judge in AFL-CIO vs. OPM examines Greg Hogan on the stand and asks if he had followed the principle of least privilege in providing system access to DOGE.
+The judge’s questions indicated that she seemed to be leaning towards a issuing a preliminary injunction against DOGE’s “chaotic” access to systems at OPM.

 |